The Coaching Process I'll Take You Through

-Until you do that thing you want to do – whether it’s writing your book or setting up a nutrition practice, it’s all speculation.
-Like a first kiss, or going through labor, you can prepare all you want but until you do it, you don’t really know what the experience is like.
+Until you do that thing you want to do – whether it’s writing your book or setting up a new business practice, it’s just talk.
+Like a first kiss, or experiencing birth, you can talk all you want but until you do it you don’t really know what the experience is like.

 I have a client who wanted to catapult her career.
 She was working in real estate investment, and she was making a lot of money.
-She was skilled, capable, and frustrated, for she was on a dead-end path.
-She wanted a bigger role in the firm, she wanted to run investments.
-She wanted to be the business person she knew she was.
+She was skilled, capable, and frustrated.

-Her reviews were flawless, and yet — she couldn’t seem to get the company to support a move.
+Her reviews were flawless, and yet — she couldn’t seem to get the company to support a significant promotion.
 We strategized.
-She had meetings with senior management, mentors, and over the course of months of trying, one thing became clear: she was hitting a glass ceiling.
+She had meetings with senior management, mentors, and over the course of months of trying, one thing became clear: she was hitting a glass ceiling and significant gender bias.
 And it wasn’t going away, at least not in this firm.

 Then we dug deep: she didn’t want another job in real estate; she didn’t want to work for a competitor.
 As a kid, she was starting businesses: she wanted to try starting — and running — her own company.
 She wanted to be an entrepreneur.
 Should she go to business school?
 What was the next step?